learn-co-curriculum/sql-table-relations-intro-to-joins/README.md

                                   Penny
 ```

-Our result includes both cats without owners and owners without cats, in other words, it includes *all* of our data.
+Our result includes both cats without owners and owners without cats.
+In other words, it includes *all* of our data.